 Fixies’ are relatively inexpensive to own.
 I had an old steel Raleigh 12 speed that was no longer in use so I had a LBS convert it for me.
 I must admit I did this on a lark and riding a fixie’ is a recommended practice by Joe Friel the author of The Cyclists Training Bible.
 I vividly remember the first time I took my newly minted fixie on a test ride.
 The start was tricky because I had a hard time getting my left shoe clipped in once I got started.
 Think a comedy routine and one legged trainer intervals and you will have a good mental picture.
 Once I got started my mind strayed to how do I stop, get unclipped and not fall off!
 I decided to try and do some start and stops before my fixie journey went much further.
 After a while I decided I could ride on with worrying about falling over when stopping and continued down my 10 mile out and back from my home.
 This 10 mile out an back has a little bit of everything on it so it made for a great test ride.

-While on my ride I was remembering everything my buddy Tom at Main Street Bikes had told me about riding a fixie on an open road.
+While on my ride I was remembering everything the LBS mechanic had told me about riding a fixie on an open road.
 I became ultra focused and was watching for every dog, squirrel and car like a sniper.
-Everytime I rode through a corner I was planning on how I might need to bale off the bike.
+Every time I rode through a corner I was planning on how I might need to bale off the bike.
 Needless to say I was bit nervous.
 Why?
 Well as the Wikipedia snippet covers the wheel has no freewheel so you cannot coast when you feel like it.
 The bike will propel you along on the slightest force of the pedals once you are up and moving.
 Feels a bit like perpetual motion.

 I discovered two interesting things about my riding style during that maiden voyage.
 I had a bad habit of coasting once cresting a hill.
 Not all hills mind you but usually the 3rd hill after a series of rollers.
 If you do this on a fixie’ guess what happens?
 If you are not careful it can throw you over your handle bars!
 I did not go over, but man that woke me up.